raspberrypilearning/make-crumble-robot-head/en/step_10.md

 --- /task ---

-So we already have one sequence in place and we just need to add a separate, different sequence below it.
+So you already have one sequence in place and just need to add a separate, different sequence below it.

 I'm going to add a full speed, random delay sequence similar to one you coded earlier but you could make up a different sequence you like.